 If you are not familiar with Courtney then I have just given you a fabulous gift.
 Subscribe to her blog, follow her on Instagram and let her fill your inbox and feed with pretty after pretty.
 I am counting the days until her book releases in 2017, I know it will be an amazing addition to my growing collection of fabulous inspirational books.
 Thank you Courtney for the gift of the post and the incredible reminder. (xo)

-Paige Minear is the author and preppy creator behind the design blog The Pink Clutch.
-Paige is known for her home full of color, Palm Beach style and antique treasures.
+Paige Minear is the author and preppy creator behind the lifestyle blog The Pink Clutch.
+Paige is known for her home full of color and pattern, Palm Beach style, and antique treasures.
 Blogging since 2007, she uses her love for all things design related and her fashion background to channel her love for styling into daily posts.
-She strives to bring her readers colorful posts and inspiration.
-She is a lover of a strong latte, champagne cocktails, a stack of magazines, crisp button downs, popped collars, a sweet treat and a house full of fresh flowers and monogrammed linens.
-She can be seen most days in a gingham button down, pearls galore sporting leopard flats and ready for adventure.
+She strives to bring her readers colorful posts and daily inspiration.
+She is a lover of a strong latte, a great bourbon, a stack of magazines, crisp button downs, popped collars, a sweet treat and a house full of fresh flowers and monogrammed linens.

-Paige lives in Atlanta, Georgia with her husband and four kids.
+Paige lives in Marietta, Georgia with her husband and their three kids and two darling pups.